dragon-dune/dragon-dune/README.md

     not exist.
 Hidden units may only come out of hiding if they move into a empty territory or at the beginning of the Recruitment and Movement round.
-5. Special Card (Ace): In the Recruitment and Movement round, you may remove an 2 units from your graveyard.
+5. Special Card (Ace): In the Recruitment and Movement round, may discard a Special Card to remove 2 units from your graveyard.
 6. Alliance Power: Your ally may ask question before a battle just as the elves do.